 Another concern raised by staff following approval of By-Law C-1000 and during discussions to set-up the program is the Municipality's ability to recover the balance outstanding should the property owner default on payments.
 The drilling and installation of a new well can easily exceed \$10,000.
 Because of the high cost, there is a significant risk with properties that have a low assessment value that HRM will not be able to recover the balance in default should a tax sale be required to do so.
 Therefore, staff are recommending that By-Law C-1000 be amended as shown in Attachment 2 to require that the lien resulting from the water supply improvement not exceed 75% of the assessment value of the property.
-This would be consistent with By-Law T-700 Respecting Tax Deferrals which states that "the total cumulative value of all taxes and local improvement charges deferred under this by-law shall not exceed 75% of the assessed property value as determined by the Provincial Assessment Office."
+This would be consistent with By-Law T-700 Respecting Tax Deferrals which states that "the total cumulative value of all taxes and local improvement charges deferred under this by-law shall not exceed 75% of the assessment Office."